wrightben/languages/javascript/Games/Sudoku Solver/README.md

 - [x] Can I make a template?
 Yes.
 Easily enough to show a kid how to do it.
 - [x] Can I generate more templates using only the S-R method?
 No. Need transformations.
 - [ ] How is it guaranteed that a sudoku is human solvable?
-- [ ] How many Sudoku puzzles are there?
-	- 9! permutations in the first box.
-It's now possible to count every permutation possible for every permutation in the first box.
-And second box.
-And third box.
-The 4th box is constrained by the 1st box (like the 2nd box is).
 - [ ] Is it a valid approach to fill in the outer boxes and leave the center unfilled?
 (Why would anyone do that?)